Docker executor

 • Runners must always pull the most recent images.

-• Runners are publicly available and configured for auto-scale or as a shared runner in your GitLab instance.
+• Runners are publicly available and configured for auto-scale or as an instance runner in your GitLab instance.

 Do not use this policy if runners must use locally stored images.